tarsil/cookiecutter-django/README.md

 - Comes with a bunch of plugins for many kinds of projects.
 Not all of them are needed, feel free to remove what you don't need
 - This boilerplate is now supporting [Django Channels](https://channels.readthedocs.io/en/stable/index.html).
 - Read more about this [here](https://channels.readthedocs.io/en/stable/index.html)
+- The template has a specific structure in terms of organisation, meaning, inside the {{ project_name }} there is a module called `apps` where it contains all the django custom apps in the settings.
+That setting is in the main {{ project_settings }} and it can be changed or removed.

 # Installing from the template base